Technology-Notes/kiemlicz-util-wiki/Kubernetes.md

 In order to get detailed information about any part of your deployment use `kubectl describe <kind>`.
 The term `kind` is defined in this [manual](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) (it can simply be a `pod`, `service` or `deployment`)
 In order to debug what actually happens within Kubernetes cluster: `kubectl get events --sort-by='{.lastTimestamp}'`

+### POD
+Main execution unit.
+`kubectl get pods` will inform about status, number of restarts, and readiness.
+The status:
+Pending -> Running -> Succeeded/Failed -> Completed -> CrashLoopBackOff (if policy says so)

+The POD by default restartPolicy is `Always`

+Specifying container command and/or args: `command`, `args`.
+If the Docker runtime is used then the `command` will override `ENTRYPOINT` and `args` will override `CMD`

 # References
 1. https://kubernetes.io/docs/user-journeys/users/application-developer/foundational/